aridjayarecipes/cutesrecipes.web.app/content/post/2296-recipe-of-favorite-cuban-style-black-beans.md

 ##### Instructions to make Cuban Style Black Beans:

 1. Heat the olive oil in a large skillet over medium heat.
-Once it's hot, add the peppers and onions.
+Once it&#39;s hot, add the peppers and onions.
 Cook, stirring often, for 5 or so minutes, until they are softened and the onion is translucent.
 1. Add the garlic and cook and stir just a minute or so, until fragrant.
 Then stir in the black beans, seasoning and broth.
 1. Let it come to a simmer and let it cool for 4-5 minutes, until the liquid has mostly cooked off.
-1. That's it.
+1. That&#39;s it.
 Serve immediately.
-We like ours over brown rice, but eat however you'd like.
+We like ours over brown rice, but eat however you&#39;d like.
 Store any leftovers in the fridge.